gstranger/contour/README.md

 ## Notes

 - The crate is built as a `cdylib` for WebAssembly and uses `wasm-bindgen` for bindings.
-- The simple web demo imports from `./pkg/contour.js`, which is created by `wasm-pack`.
+- The simple web demo imports from `./pkg/contour_wasm.js`, which is created by building the `contour-wasm` crate.
 - JSON `to_json` now includes `version` and `fills` arrays; `from_json` reads them.